-The Department of Motor Vehicles uses a "point system" to rate driving records, starting each driver with a clean driving record.
+The California Department of Motor Vehicles (DMV) uses a point system to rate driving records, starting each driver with a clean driving record.
 A traffic ticket, however, can change all that.
-These are examples of violations that will earn your points:
+These are examples of violations that will earn you driving record points:

 - A minor moving violation (traffic ticket).